Taos Early Childhood Alliance (TECA)

-Paso a Paso Network catalyzes initiatives to improve Taos’ early childhood system.
+Paso a Paso Network formed the Taos Early Childhood Alliance (TECA) in 2018 and is working to grow home-care options.
+TECA catalyzes initiatives to improve Taos’ early childhood system.
 A 2016 assessment showed gaps in early care and education access and availability: only 30 slots for infants and toddlers.
-Paso formed the Taos Early Childhood Alliance (TECA) in 2018 and is working to grow home-care options.
 Taos currently has 12 registered homes; only one cares for non-family members.
 With COVID 19, Paso colleagues’ families with very young children are now hesitant to return to center-based care.

 TECA aims to raise the quality and availability of 15 new home-based early care businesses and increase leaderships’ understanding of high quality homebased value.
 Through partnerships with Taos County and UNM-Taos Early Childhood Education and Child Development Centers (ECECD) the outline is to connect homecare providers with center leaders and highly trained teachers to improve quality.

 - Collaborate withy local policy makers and community partners in delivering the message that home care providers are essential workers

 - Develop an innovative Home Care Peer Mentorship Network

 - Expand online presence via the Paso website to reach potential and present homecare providers; create an easy to understand video from competing state paperwork to curriculum development for infants and toddlers.

 Target population: Homecare educators and the children and families they serve as well as making the systems they use more accessible.